JayYu0116/gcn_assignment/README.md

 More details can be found in scripts/run_graph_classification.sh.

-E.g., to run graph classification on mutag (2 classes) with max pooling and 200 epochs:
+E.g., to run graph classification on mutag (2 classes) with max-pooling and 200 epochs:

 ```sh
 bash scripts/run_graph_classification.sh data/graph_classification/graph_mutag_with_node_num.pt 2 max 200
 ```

 ## Attributions
-- Parts of the dataloader code are based on [this repo](https://github.com/tkipf/gcn).
+- Parts of the data loader code are based on [this repo](https://github.com/tkipf/gcn).